-HOW DID YOU GET INTO TECHNOLOGY AND GAMES?

 I grew up on a farm and never had any friends who played games; it was all about sports and farming.
 Then my cousin brought a video game over.
 I started playing and got way, way into it.
 More into it than anything ever before.
 And then I started noticing little details about it: "this seemed weird," "I wish it did that this way."
 My cousin said, 'Why do you do that?
 Why don't you just play the game?'
 I continued to play games and continued to be picky about them, so I decided to go into that field.
-And when I graduate I'm going to look for a job in the game industry.

-"I continued to play games and continued to be picky about them...
+And when I graduate I'm going to look for a job in the game industry. "ı continued to play games and continued to be picky about them..."
+James Sanderson Class:

-lames San derson

-Class: Senior

-Major: Game Design

-lome Town: "A small town nobody eve
+Game Design "A small town nobody ever

-heard of in South Dakota
+heard of in South Dakota"

 GEEK 411 | UAT STUDENT LIFE MAGAZINE | 53